The Search

 If you're able to pay the fee, however, you might want to consider working with a specific broker to help find the right place for you.
 This can give you a leg up, especially if you're new to the city; brokers know the NYC market well and can tailor the search to your budget.
 They can help you put together a successful application, too.
 One of the big things a broker will save you is time—though at a cost.

-You may be wondering how to rent an apartment before you even get here.
+You may be wondering how to land an apartment before you even get here.
 Lots of newcomers rent apartments based on listing photos and videos, but there are some pitfalls and the potential for scams.
 Some photos are exceptionally, and often deliberately, deceiving.
-If at all possible, it’s worth making at least one trip to the city to scope out apartments.
+If at all possible, it’s worth making at least one trip to the city to scope out places.

-Barring that, it’s wise to have an intermediary housing solution when you arrive, be it an Airbnb, a friend’s couch, or an extended-stay hotel.
+Barring that, it’s wise to have an intermediary housing solution when you arrive, be it a legitimate Airbnb, a friend’s couch, or an extended-stay hotel.
+Short-term rentals are also available, though you’ll want to beware of common scams.
 And don't be daunted by the short timeline—it will take work, but finding an apartment within the span of a single weekend is not only possible, but common.

 And if you're looking with roommates, don't try to divide and conquer with apartment viewings.
 "You don’t want to have one roommate coming in, securing an apartment, and then it turns out the other one doesn’t like it," says Melaine Lessey, a broker at LL Real Estate Services.